I have been a Humanist UK Celebrant for seven years now, and I have to say it is the most rewarding job (if you can call it that!) I have ever done.

-I strongly believe that non-religious people have the right to celebrate and acknowledge major events in their lives without religion.
-Be that welcoming a new child into their lives, through birth or adoption, celebrating love, or recognizing through celebration, the life of a loved one that has died.
+I strongly believe that non-religious people have the same right as those with religious belief, to celebrate important events in their lives.
+Be that welcoming a new child into their lives, celebrating love, or a celebration, reflection and personal goodbye to a loved one that has died.

-You don’t have to be Humanist to use our services, just a wish to celebrate a life in a non-religious way, is all that is needed, whichever celebration you have in mind.
-I will help guide you through it, I will always speak and usually meet with you, to discuss the type of ceremony you need, and I work with you to make the day as special and personal as possible.
+You don’t have to be Humanist to use our services, just a wish to celebrate life changing events in a non-religious way.
+Whichever celebration you have in mind, I’m here to help guide you through it.
+After meeting with you, to discuss the type of ceremony you need, I work with you to make the day as special and personal as possible.

 So am I the right celebrant for you?

-I have 2 grown up children and 5 grandchildren, 2 of whom live with me, along with their mum and dad, so if you do decide to phone, I apologize in advance for chaos in the background, although they do very quickly get banished to another room!
+I have 2 grown up children and 5 grandchildren, 2 of whom are always around, so if you do decide to phone, I apologize in advance for any chaos or bickering in the background, although they do very quickly get banished to another room!

-I am currently a ‘Schools Visitor’, which I love doing, some of the best questions I have heard about Humanism have come from groups of primary school children, who seem to easily come to terms with the ideas of an agnostic!
+I volunteer for Humanists UK as a ‘Schools Visitor’, which I love doing, some of the best questions I have heard about Humanism have come from groups of primary school children, who seem to easily come to terms with the ideas of an agnostic!

-If you think I may be able to help you with a ceremony, please do take a look at the pages relevant to the ceremony you require, and don’t hesitate to get in touch via phone or email to make a booking or with your queries.
+Well now you’ve got to know me, if you want to chat about a ceremony, please do take a look at the relevant pages to the ceremony you require, and get in touch via phone or email to ask any questions or make a booking.